vova-tymosh/RCC/README.md

 ## Why do we need yet another solution?
-There are plenty of approaches/solutions available.
+There are many solutions available.
 Some are very affordable, like DCC-EX, but still require electrical conductivity between all the rail sections and locomotive wheels.
 Some are wireless, but for G-scale they cost $100-$200.
-RCC excel in both - it is dirt cheap and it doesn’t need wires.
+RCC excels in both - it is dirt cheap and it doesn’t need wires.
 Also it is open source.
 You can change it to your unique needs and desires.

 ## Do I need a degree in electrical engineering to use RCC?
 Fear not.
-There is nothing really complicated ahead of you.
+There is nothing really complicated ahead.
 You’d need to do some mouse-clicking and do little soldering.
 Some folks are scared of this “soldering” part, but I’ll walk you through the process with videos and everything.
 After all, if you want a $30 decoder you have to do some work yourself.
 There is no magic in this world.

 ## What is in this repository?